oopsmonk/documentation/channels/1.2/guides/authorizing-subscribers.md

 Instead of allowing subscribers to request access to a session key, you can choose authorized subscribers before announcing the channel.
 These subscribers may come from an external source such as a list of members' email addresses in a database.

-To set up subscribers before announcing the channel, you can choose them in advance and either establish a pre-shared key or request their NTRU keys.
+To set up subscribers before announcing the channel, you can choose them in advance and either establish a pre-shared key or request their X25519 keys.

 The author can then later use these keys to publish a `Keyload` message.